6 Best Homeowners Insurance Companies in Arkansas of 2025

 Your home’s location will impact the insurance company’s risk because homes in certain locations are more likely to have homeowners insurance claims than homes in other locations.

-If you own a home that’s in a high-crime area, close to a body of water, or far from a firehouse, you’ll likely pay more than other homeowners in low-risk locations.
+If you own a home in a high-crime area, close to a body of water, or far from a firehouse, you’ll likely pay more than other homeowners in low-risk locations.

 How Much Homeowners Insurance Do You Need?

-The easiest way to figure it out is to use the estimated cost to rebuild your home as a guide, and use these multipliers.
+The easiest way to figure it out is to use the estimated cost to rebuild your home as a guide and use these multipliers.

 - Dwelling coverage should be high enough to pay to rebuild your home from the ground up if it’s destroyed in a covered event.

-- Other structures coverage should pay for you to repair or rebuild any other buildings or structures on your property, including detached garages, sheds, barns, or fences, and you’ll likely need 10% of your dwelling coverage.
+- Other structures coverage should pay you to repair or rebuild any other buildings or structures on your property, including detached garages, sheds, barns, or fences, and you’ll likely need 10% of your dwelling coverage.

-- Personal property coverage protects your personal belongings and pays to replace them if they are damaged, destroyed, or stolen; in most cases, your coverage should be about 50% to 70% of your dwelling coverage, not counting high-value items that are scheduled separately.
+- Personal property coverage protects your personal belongings and pays to replace them if they are damaged, destroyed, or stolen; in most cases, your coverage should be about 50% to 70% of your dwelling coverage, not counting high-value items scheduled separately.

 - Guest medical coverage will reimburse your guests for medical expenses related to any injuries they sustain in your home, and most homeowners policies include $1,000-$5,000 of coverage per guest.